Frontify/fondue/packages/components/MIGRATING.md

         The dialog now uses a portal by default and is placed centered

     -   The prop `darkUnderlay` was replaced by `showUnderlay`.

--   The subcomponents `Dialog.Header`, `Dialog.Body`, `Dialog.Footer` and `Dialog.SideContent` can be used to add defaut styling to the content inside of `Dialog.Content`.

 #### Old